rancher/backup-restore-operator/README.md

 ### Description

 * This operator provides ability to backup and restore Kubernetes applications (metadata) running on any cluster.
 It accepts a list of resources that need to be backed up for a particular application.
 It then gathers these resources by querying the Kubernetes API server, packages all the resources to create a tarball file and pushes it to the configured backup storage location.
-Since it gathers resources by quering the API server, it can back up applications from any type of Kubernetes cluster.
+Since it gathers resources by querying the API server, it can back up applications from any type of Kubernetes cluster.
 * The operator preserves the ownerReferences on all resources, hence maintaining dependencies between objects.
 * It also provides encryption support, to encrypt user specified resources before saving them in the backup file.
 It uses the same encryption configuration that is used to enable [Kubernetes Encryption at Rest](https://kubernetes.io/docs/tasks/administer-cluster/encrypt-data/).
 Follow the steps in [this section](https://rancher.com/docs/rancher/v2.5/en/backups/configuration/backup-config/#encryption) to configure this.